weix-liu/weix-liu.github.io/index.md

 If you use this dataset for your research, please cite our [paper](https://arxiv.org/abs/2006.05015).<br>

 ## Acknowledgments
-3D CAD data from [ShapeNet](https://www.shapenet.org/).
-Background images from [NWPU VHR-10](https://ieeexplore.ieee.org/document/7560644) and [UCAS-AOD](https://ieeexplore.ieee.org/abstract/document/7351502).
+We collect 3D CAD data from [ShapeNet](https://www.shapenet.org/), background images from [NWPU VHR-10](https://ieeexplore.ieee.org/document/7560644) and [UCAS-AOD](https://ieeexplore.ieee.org/abstract/document/7351502).